omgnetwork/elixir-omg/docs/morevp.md

 Modeling the “correct” size of the exit bond is an ongoing area of research.

-###### Timeouts
+##### Timeouts

-We can add timeouts to each transaction (“must be included in the chain by block X”) to reduce number of vulnerable transactions at any point in time.
+We can add timeouts to each transaction (“must be included in the chain by block X”) to
+ - reduce number of transactions vulnerable to [**Honest Exit Bond Slashing**](docs/morevp.md#Honest-Exit-Bond-Slashing) point in time.
+ - alleviate [**Honest transaction retries attack**](docs/morevp.md#Honest-transaction-retries-attack), allowing Alice to just wait the timeout and retry
 This will probably also be necessary from a user experience point of view, as we don’t want users to accidentally sign a double-spend simply because the first transaction hasn’t been processed yet.

+**TODO** At this point, it is uncertain how the timeouts scheme would modify MoreVP and whether it's feasible at all.

 ## Appendix